wp-plugins/contexture-page-security/readme.txt

 This function can be used to generate an associative array of groups.
 If you specify a user id, only groups that a user is a member of will be returned.
 If no parameter is provided, it will return all groups.

+= psc_has_protection($post_id) =

+This function can be used to determine if a specific page or post is protected.
+This includes any inherited restrictions.
+It requires one parameter, the id of the page or post to check.

 == Changelog ==